dna-seq/just-dna-seq/docs/source/filters.rst

 Saving and Importing Filters
 ----------------------------

-You can save the filter (the whole set of rules) in OpenCravat/OakVar for further loading, as well as exporting to a file, or import it from a file.
+You can save the filter (the whole set of rules) in OakVar for further loading, as well as exporting to a file, or import it from a file.

 To save the filter, click the middle button ("inward arrow") in the lower right corner of the page, and enter the filter name.